Northern United All Stars

-Northern United All Stars is a Saint Lucian football club based in Gros Islet, competing in the Saint Lucia Gold Division, the top tier of Saint Lucian football.
+Northern United All Stars is a Saint Lucian professional football club based in Gros Islet, that competes in the SLFA First Division, the highest division of Saint Lucian football league system.

 The club participated in the 2011 CFU Club Championship, playing in the first elimination stage of the Preliminary phase.
 There, Northern United took on the Surinamese Hoofdklasse runners-up, Walking Bout Company.
 In the tournament, they were eliminated 6–1 on aggregate, losing 3–0 at home to WBC, and 3–1 at WBC.

-Current squad

-The following squad was used in the 2011 CFU Club Championship, according to CONCACAF reports.

-as of 26 March 2011

-Performance in International Competitions
+Performance in international competitions

 Northern United's score listed first.